adrianschlatter/ppf.webref/docs/README_pypi.md

 which will ask for and store (a salted hash of) the password in the user table.

-Now we are able to login, but the entry table will not provide links to our documents.
+Now we are able to login, but the entry table will not provide clickable links so you can easily open your documents.
 For `ppf.webref` to be able to serve the documents themselves, we have to put them under `<app.root_path>/references` (just place a symlink to your JabRef library there).
 The app's root path is something like `/usr/local/lib/python3.11/site-packages/ppf/webref/`.

 # Still reading?